Broadmoor Bloody Mary

-them in a tall, thin glass, garnished with a pickle, olives, lime, and a stalk of celery.
+The best Blood Mary’s that we have ever had are served at the Broadmoor Hotel.
+They serve them in a tall, thin glass, garnished with a pickle, olives, lime, and a stalk of celery.
 It’s a meal in a glass.
 We bribed the bartender for the secret recipe.
-The surprise was no tabasco sauce (but we like to add a few drops anyway).
-Mike and Margaret make a similar recipe, which we always enjoy before the point-to-point races or foxhunt in Ireland.
+The surprising thing to discover was no tabasco sauce, which is a traditional ingredient (you can still add a little if you like).
+Mike and Margaret make a similar recipe, which we always enjoy before the point-to-point races or foxhunting in Ireland.

 -